jtaurus/blockseobots/README.md

 Installation:

+add

+`"jtaurus/blockseobots": "dev-master"

-simply add "jtaurus/blockseobots": "dev-master" to require in your composer.json file
+to require in your composer.json file

 and then run composer update